 This recreational area is conveniently located just minutes away from Pierre.
 So, whether you’re in the mood for some family fun or some serious relaxation, the Cow Creek Recreation Area is definitely worth a visit.

-5. Take a Family Tour to the SD Discovery Center
+5. Take a Family Tour of the SD Discovery Center

 Founded in 1918, SD Discovery Center in Pierre is an impressive facility.
-And, it offers fascinating exhibits on animal life and geology, to help develop curiosity and scientific exploration.
-The facility is housed at the Pierre power plant, and it provides countless educational resources.
+And it offers fascinating exhibits on animal life and geology, to help develop curiosity and scientific exploration.
+The facility is housed at the Pierre power plant and provides countless educational resources.

-In the exhibit hall, you’ll find rotating hands-on stations where you learn about all the aspects of space and earth.
-You get to understand how everything connects from the soil beneath to the giant sun and even the unseen nanoworld.
+In the exhibit hall, you’ll find rotating hands-on stations where you learn about all the aspects of space and Earth.
+You understand how everything connects from the soil beneath to the giant sun and even the unseen nanoworld.

-Book your visit to the SD Discovery Center in advance to secure a spot.
-No matter what you choose to do in Pierre, stop by the SD Discovery Center on your way.
+Book your visit to the SD Discovery Center to secure a spot.
+Stop by the SD Discovery Center on your way no matter what you choose to do in Pierre.
 If you are on a family tour, this is a great place to visit.

 6. South Dakota State Capitol

 This is one of South Dakota’s prominent monuments, and whose construction took place between 1905 and 1910.
-The building is constructed using Indiana limestone, native rocks, Italian marble, and Vermont.
+The building uses Indiana limestone, native rocks, Italian marble, and Vermont.
 It features a dome that is 96 feet high, and it’s definitely worth a visit!

 A tour of this place allows you to marvel at the structure’s incredible architecture, and might even rub shoulders with the state’s bigwigs.